 Tips for saving money while travelling in Spain

 It’s actually surprising easily to save money during a trip to Spain.
 There are lots of ways you can do this and below are a few of my most useful Spain travel tips!

 - Stay in hostels that have kitchens if you can.
 Most of the hostels in Spain have kitchens, although there are a few that don’t.
 This is easily the best way to save money while backpacking Spain, as eating out every day will slowly drain your budget.
 Cooking a meal that will last you a few days is another great way to save money!

 - When travelling around Spain, try to book your transport as far in advance as you can.
 I found this out to my cost, especially with trains.
 The prices do steadily increase the closer to your date of departure.
 The bus is almost always cheaper than the trains as well, but they do take longer.

 - If you’re staying in Granada or Leon, then you’re in luck, as these cities are famous for their free tapas.
 Simply order a drink and you’ll get a plate of tapas with it for free!
-You might this in other places such as Almeria, Jaen and Madrid, but it’s much rarer.
+You might find this in other places such as Almeria, Jaen and Madrid, but it’s much rarer.

 - A good way to see cities is to do a walking tour.
 A lot of the hostels in Spain offer free walking tours which you can join.
 They are a great way to learn more about the history of the cities and save money too!

 There is everything you could imagine in one country and with so many places to see, you could keep coming back for years and discover new places in Spain!